bryanjjones/InSiTE/README.md

                         feature names found in feature files to map reads to, e.g. "exon"
   --dist True/False     weather to map distance of each read, or only whether
-                        reads overlap with feature. same number of distance variables must be given as features.
+                        reads overlap with feature.
+Same number of distance variables must be given as features.
   --close CLOSE         distance in bp to be considered close to feature --chromosome_ids /path/to/chromosomes.csv